 Richard’s feature scripts have won awards at festivals across the US, and regularly place him in the ‘top ten percent’ at Austin’s Film Festival.
-He has previously optioned two of his award winning feature scripts.
+He has previously optioned five of his award winning feature scripts.

 Richard is Co-Author of the graphic novel series “After Twilight”.
 This six-issue comic is based on the award winning short of the same name.
 The feature script for the series is in pre-production with Human Films.
 He maintains a working relationship as a staff writer with Nu-Classic Films in Houston, Texas.